 You can see all the entries for this final round of the competition in the Galleries section of this website.

-Thanks to Debbie Smyth and Dennis Law, for managing the image projection and Zoom, & to Colin Page and Rob Wilkinson for handling the Prints.
+Thanks to Debbie Smyth, Stephen Ingall and Dennis Law, for managing the IT/image projection, & to John Murray and Colin

 Dan Waller